* NRA sets news conference at hotel across from White House

 The NRA’s power is partly due to its large and active membership, which reportedly has been growing rapidly since the Newtown shootings.
 NRA officials did not immediately comment, but Fox News, citing a source within the organization, said the group has been adding 8,000 new members a day.

-The NRA is frequently described as having 4 million members, although nonprofit groups are not required to disclose their specific membership or how they define the term.
+The NRA is frequently described as having 4 million members, although nonprofit groups are not required to disclose their membership or how they define the term.

 At key moments, such as before votes in Congress, many of those members flood lawmakers’ offices with calls - a tactic few organizations can pull off, and one that the NRA’s opponents want to imitate.